Transcode HEVC Codecs with Winxvideo AI

 Download HEVC codec extensions on Windows 10

 Step 2.
-Enter the code you received, then click the "Install" button to download and install HEVC Video Extensions on your Windows 10 PC.
+Enter the code and click "Install" to add HEVC Video Extensions to your Windows 10/11 PC.

 Step 3.
-Click the "Launch" button once installed.
-And you're able to play 4K HEVC H.265 videos on the Movies & TV app.
+Click "Launch" after installation to play 4K HEVC H.265 videos in the Movies & TV app.

 2. HEVC Video Extensions from Device Manufacturer [FREE]